AngusJohnson/Clipper2/README.md

 </ul>
 </p>
 <p class="Body">
-And Clipper2 has just about all the features of Clipper1 that sets Clipper apart from other polygon clipping libraries, including:
+And Clipper2 has all the features of Clipper1 that sets Clipper apart from other polygon clipping libraries, including:
 <ul>
 <li>being able to clip complex self-intersecting polygons</li>
 <li>support polygons with multiple filling rules (EvenOdd, NonZero, Positive, Negative)</li>